dracogroupinc/chessbuddy/README.md

-# Chess Buddy with Stockfish engine 14.1
+# Chess Buddy with Stockfish engine 15

 A Flutter chess app integrated with the latest Stockfish engine.

-# StockfishEngine

-A copy of open source "The Stockfish Chess Engine for Flutter"(https://github.com/ArjanAswal/Stockfish).
-The purpose to have a copy here is to make it easier to use the latest Stockfish code and NNUE network files.

 # Terms of use
 ChessBuddyWithStockfish is free, and distributed under the GNU General Public License version 3 (GPL v3).